-Register an intended marriage or registered partnership
+Register an intended marriage or civil partnership

-Would you like to get married or enter into a partnership in The Hague?
+Would you like to get married or enter into a civil partnership in The Hague?
 Then you first need to inform the municipality.
 This used to be called a ‘notice of intent to marry’ (in ondertrouw gaan).

 • You can register your intent online if both of you are registered in the Personal Records Database (BRP).
 In addition you must have all of the required documents.

-You will need a number of documents in order to register your intent to marry or enter into a partnership.
+You will need a number of documents in order to register your intent to marry or enter into a civil partnership.
 The documents you need depend on your personal situation.
 You will always need:

 • A valid form of identification for you and your partner.